powdahound/powdahound.com/_posts/2009-06-27-using-gmail-as-sendmails-relay.md

     /etc/init.d/sendmail reload

 Now if you check your /var/log/mail.log you should see any queued messages being sent properly.
 You should see `relay=smtp.gmail.com` and `stat=Sent`.
-If not, make sure you didn’t miss a step above.
+If not, make sure you didn't miss a step above.